What is Billions in Change?

-We produced the 25 bikes for the India pilot at Stage 2 in Farmington Hills, Michigan as part of a project to build and test an optimal production line that could be replicated easily in other parts of the world.
-We’re now in the process of creating identical production lines at manufacturing facilities in India and Singapore, which will supply bikes to India and other parts of Asia.
+We produced the 25 Hans Free Electric™ bikes for the India pilot at Stage 2 in Farmington Hills, Michigan, because that was the most efficient thing to do.
+The bike was developed in Farmington Hills, and so all of the necessary tooling was already in place.
+We also did this in order to build and test an optimal production line that could be replicated easily in other parts of the world.
+We’re now in the process of creating identical production lines at manufacturing facilities in India.

-If I have the means, can I purchase a bike for a poorer country?
+If I have the means, can I purchase a Hans Free Electric™ bike for a poorer country?
 How much would that be and how do I know my money is being spent on a bike?

 This is a common request and, honestly, we haven’t yet decided whether we will offer the option to donate toward the purchase of a bike.
 It was never our intention to seek contributions, so we’d need to set something up with one of our non-profit partners if that’s a route we choose to go.

 How can I be involved with manufacturing and distribution?

 We’re still in the process of creating production and distribution plans for the different regions in which we’ll be working, and we’ll announce any opportunities to be involved once those are in place.